 What if I told you I've been eating one of these slightly sweet and creamy peach muffins almost every night for the past three weeks?
 Would you gently squeeze my shoulder and say in a reassuring voice, "I think you've got a problem"?
 Or would you gasp and ask why I so selfishly kept the recipe to myself this whole time?

 I hope you're in the latter group because I'm sure as heck not ready to give up my nightly ritual of a warm peach muffin with a cup of hot herbal tea!
-I'll keep it going until peaches disappear from the stores and then I can pretend it feels like fall here in Texas, turn down the A.C., and bake a batch of pumpkin-apple harvest muffins instead.
+I'll keep it going until peaches disappear from the stores and then I can pretend it feels like fall here in Texas, turn down the A.C., and bake a batch of pumpkin-apple harvest muffins or healthy banana bread instead.
 Priorities.

 Honestly, I don't do much baking around here (especially sweet stuff) cause I'd eat it all up myself, but I was inspired to make muffins last month after seeing this peaches n' cream muffins recipe from Heather of The Homesteading Hippy.

 The most alluring aspect of it was the sour cream (I'd never used that in baking before), but her version called for white sugar and all purpose flour.
 I didn't have either of those ingredients on hand, so I decided to forge ahead with honey and einkorn wheat flour instead.
 (Click here to read why I'm digging einkorn wheat lately instead of regular four.)